loading spinner

 At a Glance

 Are you ready to for an around-the-world adventure like no other?
 Join us for the ultimate educational voyage onboard the beautiful MS Zuiderdam for a 131-day adventure that leads to South America, Asia and more.
 Beginning and ending in Fort Lauderdale, Florida, you’ll sail to Central and South America, make your way along the Amazon River, transit the Panama Canal, journey to the Pacific to explore Hawaii and the islands of Japan, and continue along for stops in the Middle East and Mediterranean.
-You’ll enjoy overnight stays in Japan, China, India and Jordan, allowing for additional time to explore and learn about these fascinating countries.
+You’ll enjoy overnight stays in Japan, China, and India allowing for additional time to explore and learn about these fascinating countries.
 Along the way, enjoy expert instruction and insight from your onboard instructors who offer a look into history, culture and modern life as you make your way around the globe.

 Activity Level